davidOSUL/AtTiny85-Arduino-Serial-Monitor/README.md

 Once you've uploaded your code to your Tiny, and the provided code to your arduino, you'll need to connect the two.

 You'll want to hook up your designated TX pin on your Tiny to the Arduino's RX Pin with a 330 ohm resistor in series.
 Then hook up the Tiny's Voltage pin to 5V and GND to GND.

+The schematic shown uses the same TX pin on the Tiny as used in the included examples:
 ![scehmatic](https://github.com/davidOSUL/AtTiny85-Arduino-Serial-Monitor/blob/master/schematic.jpg)

-This library uses one way communication (Tiny -> Arduino), so it only needs one pin on the Tiny for serial communication.
+- This library uses one way communication (Tiny -> Arduino), which is why it only needs one pin on the Tiny for serial communication.
-The schematic shown uses the same pin numbers as used in the included examples, but any of the digital pins should work.

 ### Putting everything together: Reading Serial Data
-Once you've uploaded the correct code to your arduino as described in [**Setting Up the Arduino**](https://github.com/davidOSUL/AtTiny85-Arduino-Serial-Monitor#setting-up-the-arduino), and you've uploaded code to your Tiny that contains some serial output, and wired everything together:
+Once you've uploaded the correct code to your arduino as described in [**Setting Up the Arduino**](https://github.com/davidOSUL/AtTiny85-Arduino-Serial-Monitor#setting-up-the-arduino), and you've uploaded code to your Tiny that contains some serial output, and [wired](https://github.com/davidOSUL/AtTiny85-Arduino-Serial-Monitor/#wiring) everything together:
 1. Power on the Arduino
 2. Make sure that you have the port (**Tools > Port**) corresponding to the Arduino selected
 3. **Wait a second or two**. if you open up the Serial Monitor straight away, you may be met with no output.
 If you then try